EnesByakuya/Inoru/README.md

 ## Inoru
-Fetches prayer times from the prayer times API.
+Fetches prayer times from a prayer times API.

 Just wanted to know how Kotlin worked...